 SEN Support is characterised by a sustained level of support and, where appropriate, the involvement of external services.
-Placement of a student at this level will be made by the SENDCo / Head of House after full consultation with parents.
-External support services will advise on targets for a new IEP and provide specialist inputs to the support process.
+Placement of a student at this level will be made by the SENDCo after consultation with parents.
+External support services may advise on targets for a SEN Plan and may provide specialist input to the support process.
 The SENDCO or Head of House will be the key worker.